Electricity production

 Production from fossil fuels

-In total, 8.1 TWh of electricity (55.5% of the mix) was produced from coal in March.
-This is a decrease in production of 1.0% y/y and 16.5% m/m.
+In total, 6.3 TWh of electricity was produced from coal in May (47.8% of the mix).
+This is a decrease in production of 10.6% y/y and 4.2% m/m.
+This is also the lowest result ever, and the share of coal in the generation mix remains below 50% for the second consecutive month.

 The graph shows the electricity generation mix in Poland by different technologies using fossil fuels or renewable sources.
 The primary source of electricity is hard coal and lignite, but the share of natural gas and RES continues to grow.
 Depending on the season, wind power or photovoltaics provide the most energy among renewable sources.